-- A development problem to be addressed - A technology solution (or a practice) to be marketed - "Solvers" or private sector actors whom the pull mechanism incentivizes - An incentive structure that includes the predefined outcomes and prizes - A verification protocol - A theory of change that ties together all the elements - Ongoing monitoring and evaluation
+- A development problem to be addressed - The technology solution - The "solvers" or private sector actors whom the pull mechanism incentivizes - An incentive structure, which includes the predefined outcomes and prizes - A verification protocol - · A theory of change that ties together all the elements - Ongoing monitoring and evaluation, to inform on-going adaptation

-The note suggests circumstances when pull mechanisms are most likely to be effective as a development tool for the practitioner wanting to develop a market for agricultural technologies that benefit smallholders.
-It also draws on AgResults' experience to date to suggest some initial lessons, several of which point to the value of incorporating what economic theory can tell us about the behavior of economic agents in agricultural markets and the underlying causes of market failure in the provision of the technology.
+This brief suggests circumstances when pull mechanisms are most likely to be effective as a development tool for the practitioner wanting to develop a market for agricultural technologies that benefit smallholders.
+It also draws on AgResults' experience to date to suggest some initial lessons, several of which point to the value of incorporating what we know about the behavior of economic agents in agricultural markets and the underlying causes of market failure.
 For example:

-- A starting premise is that pull mechanisms that aim to develop a sustainable market for a technology are best designed for development problems that can be resolved by large scale adoption of a technology that has already been proven in the field or requires only some tailoring. - The solvers should have a clear business case to engage in the market for the technology.
-Also, the users of the technology - smallholders- should realize an economic benefit from adopting the technology.

-- The outcomes that trigger payments should be easily measurable, cost-effectively verifiable and in the manageable interest of the solvers. - Finally, and very critically, a robust value chain analysis should inform the theory of change.
-This theory of change must clearly articulate how the solvers, motivated by the incentive structure, will address the key constraints limiting the development of a market for the technology.
+- A starting premise is that pull mechanisms aiming to develop a sustainable market for a technology are best designed for development problems that can be resolved by large scale adoption of a technology that has already been proven in the field or requires only some tailoring. - The solvers should see a clear business case for engaging in the market for the technology.
+Also, the users of the technology-smallholders-should realize an economic benefit from adopting the technology. - The outcomes that trigger payments should be easily measurable, verifiable in a cost-effective manner, and in the manageable interest of the solvers. - Finally, and critically, a robust theory of change must clearly articulate how the solvers, motivated by the incentive structure, will address the key constraints limiting the development of a market for the technology.

-Results to date also lead us to endorse the argument that pull mechanisms are more likely to succeed when there is only a single binding constraint limiting market development, and not a multitude of constraints (unless other interventions are effectively and simultaneously addressing those other constraints).
-Avoiding a multitude of constraints makes it more likely that the nudge provided by the incentives will induce the private sector to engage and a functioning market to emerge.
-Synthesizing these lessons, the Knowledge Note presents the critical steps in designing the technical elements of a pull mechanism.
+The initial lessons also suggest that pull mechanisms are more likely to succeed when there is only a single binding constraint limiting market development, and not a multitude of constraints (unless other interventions are directly and simultaneously addressing those other constraints).
+Avoiding a multitude of constraints makes it more likely that the "nudge" to solver behavior provided by the incentives can induce the private sector to engage and that a functioning market will emerge.
+Synthesizing these lessons, this brief presents the critical steps in designing the technical elements of a pull mechanism and in supporting on-going adaptation throughout implementation.